WikiLogic/Server/README.md

 ###Getting WikiLogic set up locally (for the more technical people)

-Our first working prototype is built with the [MEAN.js](http://meanjs.org/docs.html#getting-started) stack.
-To get it running you must first have a few things installed on your machine:
+To run WikiLogic locally you'll need a few things installed:

 1. [Node.js](http://nodejs.org/) - the web server, download and install from their website.
 2. [MongoDB](http://www.mongodb.org/) - the database, download and install from their website